Bagnoles-de-l'Orne

 Bagnoles-de-l'Orne is a former commune in the Orne department in northwestern France.
 On 1 January 2000, Tessé-la-Madeleine and Bagnoles-de-l'Orne merged becoming one town called Bagnoles-de-l'Orne, however, it adopted the former Insee code of Tessé-la-Madeleine (61483) for identification purposes.
 It is classed as a Petites Cités de Caractère.
 On 1 January 2016, it was merged into the new commune of Bagnoles-de-l'Orne-Normandie.

+Population

+Population data refer to the area corresponding with the commune as of 2015, i.e. Tessé-la-Madeleine and Bagnoles-de-l'Orne combined.